brntb/Amazing-Numbers/README.md

 Supported requests:
 - enter a natural number to know its properties;
+- enter two natural numbers to obtain the properties of the list:
+  * the first parameter represents a starting number;
+  * the second parameters show how many consecutive numbers are to be processed;
+- separate the parameters with one space;
 - enter 0 to exit.

-Enter a request:
+Enter a request: > 7881

-> 17
-Properties of 17
+Properties of 7,881
-        even: false
-         odd: true
-        buzz: true
+        buzz: false
         duck: false
  palindromic: false

-Enter a request:
-> 101
-Properties of 101
+      gapful: true
         even: false
          odd: true

+Enter a request: > 7880

+Properties of 7,880
         buzz: false
         duck: true
+ palindromic: false
+      gapful: false
- palindromic: true
+        even: true
+         odd: false

+Enter a request: > 105 5

+             105 is buzz, duck, gapful, odd
+             106 is duck, even
+             107 is buzz, duck, odd
+             108 is duck, gapful, even
+             109 is duck, odd

-Enter a request:
+Enter a request: > exit
-> -56

 The first parameter should be a natural number or zero.

-Enter a request:
+Enter a request: >

+Supported requests:
+- enter a natural number to know its properties;
+- enter two natural numbers to obtain the properties of the list:
+  * the first parameter represents a starting number;
+  * the second parameters show how many consecutive numbers are to be processed;
+- separate the parameters with one space;
+- enter 0 to exit.

-> 0
+Enter a request: > 0

 Goodbye!

+Process finished with exit code 0